Communicating Simply

 - After you create (or upload) your Markdown file, you’ll need to Commit changes… to save the file to your branch.

 - If you’re composing your post online in GitHub’s web interface, every time you make a change in the file, you’ll write up a brief description of what you changed (the Commit message) and click, Commit to save.
-Be sure to select the option to commit to your new branch, lastname-dt1.
-You can work on your post over several days as long as you commit every time before you close out of GitHub interface.
-Your work will not appear as a published post on the site!
+You’ll be prompted to either Commit changes to a new branch or to the master branch, and to save yourself an extra step, just go ahead and choose the top option and commit to the master branch of your repository.

-- If you draft your post in a text editor, you’ll only Commit Changes… once, after you upload the file.
-Be sure to select the option to commit to your new branch, lastname-dt1.
+- If you draft your post in a text editor or on Google docs, you’ll only Commit Changes… once, after you upload the file.

 - Git stores each of the versions of your file at every Commit, making it possible to revert back to a previous version of the file at any time.
 You simply click the History tab at the top right, and GitHub will show you a page with your entire commit history for that branch.

 - Remember, Committing changes… does NOT publish your post to our course site.
-You can continue working on your draft post as much as you like in your lastname-dt1 branch, and nothing will get published until you submit a Pull request.
+You can continue working on your draft post as much as you like, and nothing will get published until you submit a Pull request.

 Step 6: Submit a pull request

 Once you’re happy with your post and have committed your changes, you’re ready to submit the assignment.
-It’s time to notify the developer (me) that you’d like the post to be merged into the master branch of the site so that it can be served to the website.
+It’s time to notify the developer (me) that you’d like the post to be merged into the master branch of course repository so that it can be served to the website.

-- Be sure to check and make sure you’re in your lastname-dt1 branch.
+- Be sure to check and make sure you’re in your personal spring-2026 repository (check the user name in the top left).

-- In the menu at the top of the page, click Pull requests.
+- Then, in the menu at the top of the page, click Pull requests.

 - Click the green button New pull request.

-- You’ll now see a gray box at the top that shows you the base repository you’ll be sending your changes to and a drop-down menu to select the branch you want to compare.
-Select your branch lastname-dt1 as the branch to compare, and be sure the master branch is the base.
+- You’ll now see a gray box at the top that shows you the base repository you’ll be sending your changes to [technologies-of-history/spring-2026] and the head branch you want to compare [yourusername/spring-2026].

 - Name your pull request Digital Tools 1 Submission and then click Create pull request.